 |Key Features||Comprehensive travel insurance and Air Canada travel perks||Comprehensive travel insurance plus unlimited lounge access|

 To figure out the best value, we’ve compared the American Express®Aeroplan®* Reserve Card to one of our top picks when it comes to travel credit cards, the Platinum Card®.
 Once you consider the statement credit and travel credit bonus, pricing for both comes out on par (at least for the first year).
 Right now, the American Express®Aeroplan®* Reserve Card’s welcome bonus blows that of the Platinum Card® out of the water.
 However, you do need to consider that the Platinum Card® allows a lot more flexibility when it comes to collecting points; 3x the points for dining and 2x the points for all travel (not limited to Air Canada or Air Canada Vacations).
-Now, you are collecting American Express® points under this card, however, if you choose, they can be changed over to Aeroplan points at a 1:1 ratio.
+You collect Membership Rewards points under this card, however, if you choose, they can be changed over to Aeroplan points at a 1:1 ratio.